jspotten/cs324-labs/07-hw-sockets/README.md

    movie, an executable, or something else.
 Therefore, you should not use `printf()` or any other string operators unless you _know_ it is a string (see the [Strings, I/O, and Environment](../hw-strings-io-env#printf-and-friends) assignment).
-Alternatives are `write()` and `fwrite()`.
+Instead, use `write()`.

    Even in the case where you _know_ bytes read from the socket are printable characters, if you want to perform any string operations, then you will need to add the null byte explicitly yourself.

-Now, execute your client program such that:
+Use `cat` to show the contents of `http-bestill.txt`.
+This file contains a real HTTP request that your client will read from standard input and send to a real Web server.
+For it to do this, execute your client program such that:
  - you are sending data to the standard HTTP port (80) at www-notls.imaal.byu.edu;
  - you are redirecting the contents of `http-bestill.txt` to the standard input of the client process (using input redirection on the shell); and
  - you are redirecting the output of your client process to `bestill.txt`.

-Use `cat` to show the contents of `http-bestill.txt`.
-You should recognize the format as an HTTP request.
 Your program is now doing the following:
  1. Reading content from the file `http-bestill.txt` (redirected to standard input), which happens to be an HTTP request;
  2. Sending the request to an HTTP server;